mmomtchev/magickwand.js/README.md

 SWIG Node-API WASM is available from https://github.com/mmomtchev/swig/tree/wasm

-There is no documentation for SWIG WASM available at the moment, but you can simply use the pregenerated C++ files.
+There is no documentation for SWIG Node-API WASM available at the moment, so if you need to regenerate the C++ source files, you will be on your own.
+SWIG Node-API WASM is currently under active development.

 Build with: